by Theo Toksvig-Stewart

 Charlie Bird - plays M

 Charlie graduated in English from the University of Leicester in the UK, settling in the Netherlands following a year abroad at Leiden University.
 Charlie fell in love with acting at a young age and hasn’t stopped since, acting across the Netherlands and the UK.
 Previous roles include Picasso in Picasso at the Lapin Agile, Don in The Universal Language and Doug in Pillow Talk for Downstage Left .
 His work for QETC earned him top reviews, namely for playing 40 roles per show in the 2019 and 2021 runs of their comedy spoof, The 39 Steps.
 Charlie is excited to act in Endless Second and take on the challenges and rewards such a play has to offer.

 Mark Winstanley - Director

 Mark's acting and directing career began as a child, training with Manchester Youth Theatre and LAMDA.
-In 2020 he was lead voice actor on the NETFLIX feature film The Forgotten Battle (Slag om de Schelde).
-Earlier this year he appeared in a new TV drama seriew for VPRO, The Spectacular as a BBC journalist.
+In 2020 he was lead voice actor and dialect coach on the NETFLIX feature film The Forgotten Battle (Slag om de Schelde).
+In 2021 he appeared in a new TV drama seriew for VPRO, The Spectacular as a BBC journalist.
 A founder of QETC, in 2019 he appeared in both Scary Bikers and The 39 Steps.
 He reprised this last role and directed its revival, gaining top reviews, in November 2021.
-He is especially proud of directing QETC's biggest hit - a modern, gay adaptation of The Importance of Being Earnest.
+In autumn 2022 he achieved a 40 year ambition, directing QETC’s 20th Anniversary production of the musical Cabaret.
+The show was a big success with audiences and critics alike.
+He has directed many times for QETC, including their modern, gay adaptation of The Importance of Being Earnest.
 He works in voiceovers and commercials, including a recurring role as Scottish Dougie, for Famous Grouse Whisky.
-In autumn of this year he will achieve a 40 year ambition, directing QETC’s 20th Anniversary production of the musical Cabaret.